namzug16/super-responsive/README.md

           // ! the function child() will return the child
           // ! of that specific index => child(0) == Widget0()
           Row(children:[child(1), child(0)]).expanded(),
+          // ! .expanded(int flex) is an extension for the Row and Column Widgets
+          // ! it can be used if you want to wrap one of these two inside
+          // ! an Expanded widget, it has been mainly created to make your
+          // ! layout more readable
           Row(children:[child(2), child(2)]).expanded(2),
         ]
       ),